 - Caution: Halfway Creek is not completely passable at this time.
 The trail is accessible from Sea Grape Drive in Big Cypress south towards the HC 1 marker.
 To complete the through-trip, paddlers must head west at the HC3 / L 15 marker, and continue following the L markers.
 Once across the “lake,” look for the L 14 marker.
 The numbers will continue to descend and take you to L 5 or L 6.
 From there, head west and you will come out by Everglades City.
 The trail is impassable from the L 3 marker up to the L 1 marker.

 - Check here for trail information and conditions.

 - Check here for updates on Wilderness Conditions.

-- East Everglades Day Use Area on the park's northeastern boundary, encompassing SW 168 Street westbound to SW 237 Avenue and the entire roadway of SW 237 Avenue will be closed to all public use until late April 2022 to ensure public safety during construction operations with heavy machinery.
+- East Everglades Day Use Area on the park's northeastern boundary, encompassing SW 168 Street westbound to SW 237 Avenue and the entire roadway of SW 237 Avenue will be closed to all public use until November 2022 to ensure public safety during construction operations with heavy machinery.

 - The interior of Pavilion Key is closed to protect vulnerable resources.
 The small campsite on the north end remains open for use by wilderness permit.